Nextomics/nextsv/README.md

 `mode`: running mode of NextSV.
 NextSV currently supports two modes: multiprocessing or sge. `mode=multiprocessing` means that NextSV will run in parallel using multiple cores (equal to `n_thread`) on a single machine. `mode=sge` means that NextSV will submit the jobs to the SGE (Sun Grid Engine) cluster.
 If `mode=sge` is specified, users need to provide the submission command with parameters (`job_submission_command`).

 `job_submission_command`: job submission command with parameters.
-Please specify number of threads in the parameters.
+Please specify the resources (including number of threads and memory) in the parameters.
 For example, `job_submission_command=[qsub -V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12]` means that the job will be submitted using qsub and the parameters for qsub is "-V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12", which means the job will use 12 threads and 4G memory for each thread.
 NextSV will copy this command while submitting the shell script file.

 `enable_PBHoney_Spots`: whether to enable SV calling using PBHoney-Spots (1 for enable, 0 for disable)